Mail Lists

 Mail Lists - List Window

-To access the list of mail lists, you would perform the following steps:
+To access the list of mail lists, you perform the following steps:

 2. Select a Mail List search option.